helenabarmer/holidaymaker-sql/README.md

 - Cookies (the real ones)

 ### Description
 Booking management system for admin use.
 No login required.
+Admin can add new destinations and rooms to the database and create new data.